Monash-FIT3170/CUMA/README.md

 Test:
     Go to the terminal.
 Run "node index.js".
 If no error, It should show results about "Back to the future" movie.

-    If it shows error, try connecting to monash cisco anyconnect vpn.
+    If it shows error, try connecting to monash cisco anyconnect vpn and try again.